andy-maier/python-garbagetracker/docs/intro.rst

 Compatibility and deprecation policy
 ------------------------------------

-The garbagetracker project uses the rules of
+The Yagot project uses the rules of
 `Semantic Versioning 2.0.0`_ for compatibility between versions, and for deprecations.
 The public interface that is subject to the semantic versioning rules and specificically to its compatibility rules are the APIs and commands